CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 3.2 Priority processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Design processing operations in such a way that cognitive effort is saved and allocated effectively Changes with similar degrees of confidence are bundled in commits (rounds) to facilitate prioritized validation E.g., prep-rounds, asreview ordered screen or reading heuristics
+Design processing operations in such a way that cognitive effort is saved and allocated effectively.
+Changes with similar degrees of confidence are bundled in commits (rounds) to facilitate prioritized validation e.g., prep-rounds, as review ordered screen or reading heuristics.

 .. _check_and_undo:

 3.3 Check-and-undo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+TODO: some introductory words, sub chapter stars directly with bulletpoints, inconstent with prior sub chapters

-- check and undo
+- Check and undo
 - Algorithmic application of changes and (efficient) undo is preferred over manual entry/changes
 - Reuse (curated, across projects) to avoid redundant efforts